decred/dcrdex/dex/testing/firo/README_HARNESS.md

 will mine some blocks and send some regular transactions.

 ```
-# This simnet harness sets up 4 Firo nodes and a set of herness controls
+# This simnet harness sets up 4 Firo nodes and a set of harness controls
 # Each node has a prepared, encrypted, empty wallet

 # alpha/